 Statement No. 82, Pension Issues (an amendment of GASB Statements No. 67, No. 68, and No. 73).
 The objective of this Standard is to improve consistency in the application of pension accounting and financial reporting requirements.
 The requirements of this Statement will improve financial reporting by enhancing consistency in the application of financial reporting requirements to certain pension issues.
-When it becomes effective, application of this standard may restate a portion of these financial statements.
+ERS adopted the guidance for the 2017 fiscal year and the adoption of the standard had no impact on the basic financial statements or note disclosures.